-When you’re responsible for several hundred personnel files, a few thousand student records and all of the documentation for a vendor list that seems “almost endless,” you want to be certain you’ve put the right document management solution to use.
+When you’re responsible for several hundred personnel files, thousand of student records and all of the documentation for a vendor list that seems “almost endless,” you want to be certain you’ve put the right document management solution to use.

 Urbana School District #116 in Urbana, IL chose DocStar for the job.
 According to Data Processing Supervisor Elaine Windingland, who has worked with the district and watched it grow over the past 22 years, it has been a perfect match.